220 Volts. Sockets are of the European, 2 pronged variety. If taking a camera, mobile phone or hairdryer, be sure to pack a power adaptor.

 Note: Travellers embarking on a felucca cruise or camping in the desert oases in Egypt or Wadi Rum in Jordan, are advised to pack a sleeping bag for additional warmth as temperatures anytime of the year do fall at night.

-Egypt and Jordan are 2 Hours ahead of Greenwich Mean Time (GTM).
+Egypt is 2 Hours ahead of Greenwich Mean Time (GTM).

-Pound Sterling, US Dollars, Euro and other major currencies can be exchanged in Egypt and Jordan.
+Pound Sterling, US Dollars, Euro and other major currencies can be exchanged in Egypt.
 Exchange facilities are available at various bureau de changes and all major towns have ATMs.

 Egyptian cuisine is not unlike the cuisine of Turkey, Syria and other Middle Eastern countries.
 The basic staple centres on pulses - fuul medames (fava beans) and ta'amiyya (chickpea patties).
 These tend to be the centrepiece of a meal that will normally include salads, seasoned vegetables and meats.
 Houmous and other yoghurt based dips, coupled with fresh pitta, schwarma (similar to a Turkish doner kebab), kofta (a skewered spiced meat dish) and fiteer (a kind of pizza) are other popular dishes.
 The lunchtime bargain has to be kushari, though.
 A curious mix of noodles, rice, lentils, fried onion and spicy sauce.
 It's very tasty and exceedingly cheap.
 Exotic juices freshly squeezed from the fruits of mango, guava and other seasonal varieties are also widely available, as is fresh fruit.